You are here:

 - When it is time to sleep, keep the head of your bed raised using blocks.

 - Avoid late-night meals, spicy or fatty foods, alcohol, and caffeine, which can aggravate GI distress.

 - Eat moist, soft foods, and chew them well.
 If you have difficulty swallowing or if your body doesn’t absorb nutrients properly, your doctor may prescribe a special diet.

-- Ask your doctor about prescription medications for problems such as diarrhea, constipation, and heartburn.
+- Ask your doctor about medications for problems such as diarrhea, constipation, and heartburn.
 Some drugs called proton pump inhibitors are highly effective against heartburn.
 Oral antibiotics may stop bacterial overgrowth in the bowel, which can be a cause of diarrhea in some people with systemic sclerosis.